-In 2005, Gary and I would play together again in the Allianz Championship Pro-Am (now the Principal Charity Classic) which was part of the Champions Tour.
+In 2005, Gary and I played together in the Allianz Championship Pro-Am (now the Principal Charity Classic) which was part of the Champions Tour.
 We were paired up with professional golfer Brad Bryant that day on the Tournament Club of Iowa course in Polk City.
-More recently, we participated together in the 2016 Dick Vitale Golf & Awards Dinner in support of The V Foundation.
-Gary’s determination and perseverance were on full display at the Talons of Tuscany in Ankeny, Iowa on this day as he had received chemo treatments for Non-Hodgkin Lymphoma earlier that same week.
-The highlight of the day occurred on our par 5 first hole as John Walters, my former colleague and Gary’s one-time broadcast partner, made a long putt for an eagle 3!!
+And then in 2016, we played in the Dick Vitale Golf Outing in support of The V Foundation.
+Gary’s determination and perseverance were on full display at the Talons of Tuscany in Ankeny, IA on this day as he had received chemo treatments for Non-Hodgkin Lymphoma earlier that same week.
+The highlight of the day occurred on our par 5 first hole as John Walters, my former colleague and Gary’s one-time broadcast partner, made a long putt for an eagle 3!

-Gary is a WINNER who has been inducted into both the Iowa and National High School Halls of Fame.
-He is a member of the Iowa State University Letterwinners Hall of Fame.
-In June of 2005, it was my distinct honor to nominate Gary for induction into the Iowa Broadcasters Hall of Fame.
+Gary has been inducted into both the Iowa and National High School Halls of Fame.
+He is a member of the Iowa State University Letter Winners Hall of Fame.
+And in June 2005, it was my distinct honor to nominate Gary for induction into the Iowa Broadcasters Hall of Fame.